AlessandroReali1/Selling-Buying-Platform-Simulation/README.md

 Alternatively, the buyer can filter the market according to price range criteria, missing days to expiration or type of food and choose to buy something based from the filtered market.

 Code is avalilable both in .py and in .ipynb (Jupyter Notebook) format.

-For any suggestions for possible updates or other informations please contact me at alereali04@gmail.com